aboodbdaiwi/XIPline/README.md

 3. This directory includes all required components:
    - AI segmentation models
    - Offline reconstruction scripts

-4 - Install [Python](https://www.python.org/downloads/) 3.10.2 and make sure to add the Python path to the environment variables.

-Please refer to `User_Manual.pdf` document for more detailed steps.

 These components are essential for image reconstruction, registration, and segmentation.

 ##### For GE Data: Waveform Files
  Add waveform files in the `C:\XIPline\GE\waveforms` folder.
 Please refer to `User_Manual.pdf` document for more detailed steps.

 ## Usage